janephp/janephp/documentation/OpenAPI/usage.rst

 It will create 2 resources, one being ``FooResource`` and having the ``testSimple`` method, the other one being the ``BarResource`` containing the ``testObject`` method.

 This may be useful when you have large API and don't want to disclose every methods into the same service.
-However it is highly recommended to always use the ``Client`` class containing all methods.
+However, it is highly recommended to always use the ``Client`` class containing all methods.

 .. _HTTPlug: http://docs.php-http.org/en/latest/index.html